Th3OneAndOnly/AdventEX/README.txt

 Some other classes:

-Script - Run all the things!
-Set it's 'run()' method, and run it somewhere else to run the Script.
-There's not much more than that.
-Note: You can include parameters to pass into it.

 RunningScript - Wash & repeat!
-Very similar to a list, but it does NOT allow parameters passed into it.
+A script that runs.
+Override it's run() propertyIt does NOT allow parameters passed into it.
 You CAN set 'runEvery' to something other than nil to make it run every amount of turns.

 ActorScript - For those alive things!